KellyKinyama/dart-quic/lib/protection/readme.md

   print('Decrypted Payload: ${decryptedPayload.toHexString()}');
 }
 Header Protection
-Parts of the QUIC packet header, especially the Packet Number field, are protected using a separate header protection key.
+Parts of the QUIC packet header, especially the Packet Number field, are using a separate header protection key.
 This key is derived using the "quic hp" label.

 Dart